dariotoman/website/_pages/teaching/eco368/eco_368_potential_outcomes_DiD/potential_outcomes.md

 --

--Can we simply compare SF before and after the introduction?
+- Can we simply compare SF before and after the introduction?
     - **No!** There might be an existing trend in murders that was happening regardless of the classifieds
     - By comparing the _Pre_ and _Post_ periods, we cannot seperate the time trend ($T$) from the treatment effect $\delta$

+<br></br>

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-width:1px;border-style:solid;border-color:#ccc;}